From Eisenach, A4 exit 39 weat follow B84 south west to Dorndorf, turn left to Merkers onto B62.

 |1980||Kristallgrotte (Crystal Grotto) discovered.|

 This is only one mine in the Werra-Fulda-Kalirevier, a huge deposit of potassium between the rivers Werra and Fulda.
 It has a size of about 1,000 square kilometers and goes from Berka in the north to Fulda in the south, Bad Salzungen in the east and Bad Hersfeld in the west.
-During the Zechstein era (Perm, about 230 Ma) this area was a huge depression, cut off from the sea. the water was warm and dry, arid, desert like.
-Either continually or through a narrow strait sea water flew into the depression, where the water evaporated.
-The salt in the sea water was deposited.
-This theory was developed by the geologist Ochsenius many years ago and is still the most likely one.
+During the Zechstein era (Perm, about 230 Ma) this area was a huge depression, cut off from the sea.
+The climate was warm and dry, arid or semi-arid, desert like.
+Either continually through a narrow strait, or during floods or storms, the seawater flew into the depression, where the water evaporated.
+The salt and mineral dissolved in the seawater were deposited layer by layer.
+This theory was formulated by the geologist Carl Christian Ochsenius (*1830-✝1906) as early as 1877 as the barrent theory (threshold theory) and is still valid today, albeit with slight modifications due to the findings of plate tectonics.

 The salt is covered by a layer of Werra-Ton (clay), which is water resistant.
 It protects the soluble salt and anhydrite from being dissolved.
 The salt layers are several hundred meters high in some places.